saswatamcode/metricsGPT/README.md

 > [!NOTE]
 >
 > This is a work in progress with no API guarantees.
 The current implementation needs work on scalability.
+> Right now it will cause quite some load on your Prometheus API and take a while.

 ## Installation